Course Outline

 Format:

-This in-class group assessment will take place in the Week Four Tutorial and you will work in small groups of students for this task.
-You will be provided with an Annotated Bibliography guided template to step you through the assessment, and you will need your laptop to complete the assessment.
-For this assessment, your group will select four texts to represent a range of genres and styles, including narrative, persuasive, informative, and representative of Aboriginal and Torres Strait Islander stories and meaning.
-You will align each text with their appropriate phases of schooling (Early Years, Lower Primary, MIddle Primary and Upper Primary), relevant curricula (EYLF/QKLG/Australian Curriculum: English), and a feature of early reading that can be taught using each text (oracy, morphology, phonemic awareness, phonics, phonological awareness, fluency, vocabulary, and comprehension).
-You will then justify your selections and decisions in the guided template.
+This in-class assessment will take place in the Week Four Tutorial, and you will be provided with prompts to step you through the assessment.
+YOU WILL NEED: four high-quality picture books to represent a range of genres and styles, e.g., narrative, persuasive, and informative.
+One text must be representative of Aboriginal and Torres Strait Islander stories and meaning.
+You will need to be able to align each text to one or more specific year levels in Primary schooling.
+You should also be ready to align the text content with the Australian Curriculum: English.
+You will also need to be prepared to identify the features of early reading that can be taught using each text (oracy, morphology, phonemic awareness, phonics, phonological awareness, fluency, vocabulary, and comprehension).
+You will also need to be able to align your decisions to language acquisition theory and broader theories of teaching and learning applied in this course.

 Criteria: